• Home

 Despite the fact the famine was localised to northern Ethiopia and a result of political manipulation, the songs, concerts, and fundraising appeals perpetuated a single, negative, and distorted view of Ethiopia, making it synonymous with famine, poverty, and desperation.
 (Al Jazeera 2013)

-*Note current civil unrest in Ethiopia in north of the country that have caused severe disruption to the country and its development.
+*Note that recent civil unrest in Ethiopia in north of the country that have caused severe disruption to the country and its development.

 International Aid